Jump to section

 If an alternative approach is taken, disclose the methodology used to calculate the targets and the basis on which they deliver on the goals of the Paris Agreement.

-As stated above, we have a long-term goal of seeking to become carbon neutral in the Group's business by 2050 and we will also contribute to the carbon neutralization of society.
-Also, we have set a mid-term goal of reducing the CO2 emissions by 50% or more by 2035 compared to 2019 levels.
+As stated above, we have the long-term goal of seeking to become carbon neutral in the Group's business by 2050 and we will also contribute to the carbon neutralization of society.
+Also, we have set the mid-term goal of reducing the CO2 emissions by 50% or more by 2035 compared with 2019 levels.

 For specific action plans and initiatives, please see here.